NicolasCastagnola/LissajousCurves/README.md

 - Create Lissajous curves by adjusting frequencies and phases of harmonic motions.
 - Sleek and minimalist interface.

-## Usage

-- Adjust the sliders to change the frequencies and phases of the harmonic motions.

 ## License

 - This project is licensed under the [Apache License 2.0]